Compare two cars

 Verdict

 Lancia appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, 156 offers slightly better overall protection and takes the lead.
-It all continues in the same direction, with Alfa Romeo being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with Alfa Romeo outracing its opponent in any situation possible, making it better choice for boy racers.
 Fuel consumption is more or less the same.
-No mistake, whatever you decide here, but I'd still go for the Alfa Romeo.
+It's not difficult to say then that if I'd need to make a choice, it would definitely be the Alfa Romeo.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Check a car by its VIN number